15 Fun Summer Activities in Turku for Kids

 At JukuPark, you’ll have a full day of guaranteed fun (that probably goes by too fast).
 You’ll find delicious treats for the whole family from grills, cafés, kiosks and terrace restaurants.
 Enjoy some sauna heat and head back to the slides!

 The Kupittaa Adventure Park – Ah, the joy of adventure.
-Located on the edge of Kupittaa Park, the Kupittaa Adventure Park has been an activity centre for children and families alike for 40 years.
+Located on the edge of Kupittaa Park, the Kupittaa Adventure Park has been an activity centre for families for 40 years.
 Here toddlers get to enjoy theatre performances, participative events and workshop activities and have fun at the mushroom fountain and wading pool.
 The Traffic Town is also close by, if you can’t find enough action from the adventure park (which we highly doubt).
 Let the adventures continue, right after a cone of ice-cream...

-Splashing around
+3x Splashing around

 Kupittaa Outdoor Swimming Arena – After romping around at the adventure park, it’s time to cool down at the nearby swimming pool.
 There’s a selection of pools for all kinds of play and splashing, and the large slide will most likely make the little swimmers squeal with joy.